 This database will provide information on the types of incentives available to commercial projects with CCS.
-The data will be displayed at national and sub-national levels (e.g., country, state or province) including the type of incentive (e.g., capital subsidy, tax credit, feed-in tariff, etc).
+The data will be displayed at national and sub-national levels (e.g., country, state or province) including the type of incentive (e.g., country) and in the state of the incentive (e.g., capital subsidy, tax credit, feed-in tariff, etc).